 7.1 Service provision area

-Name: Service provision area Definition: Association linking the location from which a service is provided and the area(s) served.
+Name: Service Provision Area Definition: Association linking the location from which a service is provided and the area(s) served.
 Code: 'ServiceProvisionArea' Remarks: This is a feature association linking a provider described by a geographic feature with the area served (another geographic feature).
 Contrast to SrvControl, which is an information association linking the area served to an information object describing the provider.
 Aliases: (none)

 Attribute Bindings